ShivtejGaikwad29/LogisticRegression/README.md

 Conclusion :-
 This project demonstrates the application of logistic regression in predicting heart disease risk, highlighting the importance of early detection and intervention in reducing cardiovascular complications.

-# here is another file also which predict the handwrriten digits using datasets library in the python
+# Project-2 (Handwritten digits using logistic regression)
 We has to simply import the library datasets from the sklearn and use it for predictions of the result.